The objective of this study is to predict human wine taste preferences.

 On the other hand, the instances are divided randomly into training, selection, and testing subsets, containing 60%, 20%, and 20% of the instances, respectively.

-Once the data set page has been edited, we will run a few related tasks.
+We will run a few related tasks once the data set page has been edited.
 With that, we check that the provided information is of good quality.

 We can calculate the data distributions and draw a histogram for each variable to see how they are distributed.
 The following figure shows the histogram for the quality data, which is the only target.